fanoframework/fanoframework.github.io/working-with-application/index.md

 - Requires server administrative privilege to setup.
 You can not deploy application on shared-hosting easily.

+### uwsgi Application

+#### Pros

+- Performance is comparable to SCGI protocol but less network bandwidth requirement due to use of binary protocol.

+### Cons

+- Requires server administrative privilege to setup.
+You can not deploy application on shared-hosting easily.

 ## Explore more

 - [Deployment](/deployment)